 June 11, 2018

 Michelle Nowlin joined the Duke Law faculty in June 2008 as a supervising attorney for the Environmental Law and Policy Clinic and became co-director in 2019.
 She supervises clinic students from the Law School and the Nicholas School of the Environment and co-teaches the seminar portion of the clinic.
-Since joining the Clinic faculty in 2008, Nowlin has worked with students on a range of matters, including the development of a precedent-setting settlement with the state of North Carolina to protect endangered sea turtles, filing an amicus curiae brief with the U.S. Supreme Court on behalf of low-wealth communities challenging mountaintop-removal mining practices, collaborating with community partners for innovative approaches to reduce marine debris, the use of drones in marine conservation, policies to promote sustainable agriculture, and measures to protect children from lead poisoning hazards.
+Since joining the Clinic faculty in 2008, Nowlin has worked with students on a range of matters, including protection of endangered species and National Parks, innovative approaches to reduce marine debris, the use of drones in marine conservation, policies to promote sustainable agriculture, and measures to protect children from lead poisoning hazards.
 She has also filed amicus curiae briefs with the U.S. Supreme Court and North Carolina Supreme Court.
 Nowlin currently serves as chair of the board of advisors for the Duke Campus Farm, as a faculty advisor for the Duke Environmental Law and Policy Forum, and as a member of the Bass Connections Faculty Advisory Council and the Community Advisory Board for the Superfund Research Center.
 She is a past chair of the American Association of Law School’s Food and Agriculture Law Section, and serves on the AALS’ Environmental Law Section council.
 She received the University’s Faculty Award for Outstanding Leadership in Sustainability in 2013.